Western Illinois University: Macomb Campus

 The Master of Liberal Arts and Sciences (MLAS) is for students who need or desire advanced education but do not require a specific specialized content area.
-This interdisciplinary degree stresses critical thinking, comparative analysis, and highly flexible content rather than a more traditional advanced specialization in a fairly small content area.
+This interdisciplinary degree stresses critical thinking, comparative analysis, and flexible content rather than a more traditional advanced specialization in a fairly small content area.
 MLAS is designed especially for students seeking a master’s degree as an occupational qualification and for those who wish more in-depth inquiry into the liberal arts and sciences as a step toward greater personal fulfillment.
-MLAS promotes an advanced level of critique, analysis, and comparison; students explore the broad questions faced by human beings, as well as the specific means by which individual disciplines in the Humanities, Social Sciences, Natural Sciences, and Mathematics have addressed these questions.
-The degree requires 33 semester hours, including core courses and a capstone experience, and incorporates post-baccalaureate certificates currently available in the CAS.
-Students who do not hold one of these post-baccalaureate certificates can construct their own individualized LAS program.
-These students will design a course of study from the CAS’s general list of courses offered, in consultation with the Director of LAS.
-They must then explain their program in a written statement, which will be reviewed by the Director of LAS and the MLAS committee.
+MLAS promotes an advanced level of critique, analysis, and comparison across disciplines; students explore the broad questions faced by human beings, as well as the specific means by which individual disciplines in the Humanities, Social Sciences, Natural Sciences, and Mathematics have addressed these questions.
+The degree requires 33 semester hours, including core courses and a 6-credit exit option, and incorporates post-baccalaureate certificates currently available in the CAS.
+Students who do not pursue one of these post-baccalaureate certificates can construct their own individualized LAS program.
+These students will design a plan of study from the CAS’s general list of graduate courses offered, in consultation with the Director of LAS.
+They must then explain their program in a written statement, which will be reviewed by the Director of LAS and the LAS program committee.

-- a School of Graduate Studies application form (available at wiu.edu/grad)
+1. a School of Graduate Studies application form

 I. Core Courses: 12 s.h.